 Dental wipes are just normal wipes which is safe for internal use.
 These wipes contain active ingredients that help fight off disease-causing bacteria.
 This is a good option for cats that still need to acclimate to their oral routine.

 How To Brush Sphynx Cat Teeth?
 Recommended Products

 Brushing still remains the classic way of cleaning teeth, however with cats specifically sphynx cats this task can be very difficult since these cats are very active and won’t sit still.
 At first, it will be almost impossible trying to brush your sphynx teeth, but after a while, they will ease up a little.

 Brushing is required at least once a week, with two times being a preferred option.
 Below are a few guidelines to follow when brushing.

-1. Catch kitty at the right time.
+1. Catch the kitty at the right time.
 Their mood plays a big role in how they react and if they will give you a chance to get the job done.
 Most owners brush their teeth while bathing them as the water may be a distraction to keep them occupied.

 2. Get a good brush that is of proportionate size to the cat’s mouth.
 Some pet brushes are just way too big and will not be comfortable for them.
 The Virbac C.E.T.
-Oral Hygiene Kit is a great 2 in 1 combo deal that works well.
+Oral Hygiene Kit is a great 2-in-1 combo deal that works well.
 Judging by the great reviews and ratings I can see why people love this product.

 3. Once you have all supplies ready, dip your fingers in tuna water or cat food liquids.
 This will attract them to you as they will lick your fingers.
 This will be a great way to distract them enough to brush their teeth.

 4. Rub the toothpaste gently on their gums, while keeping them distracted.
-Using a small toothbrush apply some toothpaste to the brush and gently brush teeth.
+Using a small toothbrush apply some toothpaste to the brush and gently brush their teeth.